What Is Mother Jones?

 Do you accept advertising?

 We do!
 Want to find out more and maybe advertise with us?
 Drop us a line.
 Also, you can see our ad policy here.

 Mother Jones is often identified as "liberal."
 Are you biased?

 Our only bias is for the truth.
 We are about producing first-rate journalism that strikes at the heart of power, wherever that may be.
-We have and will investigate anyone or anything of any political persuasion, right, left, or center.
-We also fact-check all of our stories, hewing to an essential (if long-lost) element of our craft, so what you're reading is the verified truth.
+When it's in the public interest, we investigate anyone or anything of any political persuasion—right, left, or center.
+We also fact-check all our stories, hewing to an essential (if long-lost) element of our craft, so what you're reading is the verified truth.

 Why are you called Mother Jones?

 We are named after fighter for justice Mary Harris "Mother" Jones.
 She was in it for the underdog, pursued justice to the highest reaches, and saw significant results in her lifetime.

 Perhaps the best journalism fellowship program in the country.
 Seriously.
 Our alumni top mastheads at leading publications across the nation (including our own).
 Check it out here.